Schmools/foldingLesson/README.md

-From this we can see that by following this method we can fold any 2D union of polygons, and if we consider our turn-gadget briefly we can see by choosing to not make the final fold a simple fold but instead let us leave it at an arbitrary angle "up," if we image the strip upside down on the table, we can see how this same method would work in 3D.
+From this we can see that by following this method we can fold any 2D union of polygons, and if we consider our turn-gadget briefly we can see by choosing to not make the final fold a simple fold but instead let us leave it at an arbitrary angle "up," if we imagine the strip upside down on the table, we can see how this same method would work in 3D.

 Surpsingly this algorithm can be quite efficient, as we decrease the width